SystemR/resource-service/README.md

 // GET /resource/search?first_name=abc&last_name=123&age=%3E33
 ```

+## Raw calls

+The following pass through the httpClient in a ResourceService so you don't have to re-build the apiUrl:

+`.rawGet()

-## Flat API (an opinion)
+## Flat API/CQRS

 After using several back-end frameworks and working on various old and new projects, I've found having a flat API simplifies routing configurations and their guards.
-Previously I have seen deeply nested path which makes it harder for service discovery and managing their security structure.
+Previously I have seen deeply nested path which makes it harder for service discovery and managing their authentication structure.
 For example, some API path might look like the following:

 ```
 HTTP GET /user/<id>/follower             // To get a list of followers for user <id>